revvu/microstructure-homogenization/README.md

 *************************************These instructions assume Python has been installed.*************************************

 1. Download the .zip file from https://github.com/revvu/microstructure-homogenization.git using the “CODE” dropdown.
-2. Move the file to the desired location and unzip the file.
+2. Move the file to the desired location on your machine and unzip the file.
 3. Open Windows PowerShell (or Terminal if on another OS).
 Change directory to the `microstructure-homogenization-main` folder using “cd [location]”
 4. Create a new python virtual environment using the command below: